ZelongGuo/dislocations/readme.md

 Though strain is a dimensionless quantity, specifying dislocation unit same with fault parameters would help avoid further transformation.

+## Requirments:
+Numpy

 **Point source model codes have not been tested yet, use them at your own risk.**

+Mehdi's codes is recommended because of no singularities and more numerically stable, even though I also included Meade's codes in the package.

 ## 1. Compile and Install
 ### Compile (by shared library/dynamic link library, dll)
 Using `setup.py` file, building shared library in current directory otherwise in ./build